-To make the virtual tapes created in the previous section ready for use as dump tapes, you must run the dmreadycopantapes script to relabel each virtual tape's barcode (volume serial number, VSN) so that it indicates the specific RAID unit in which the tape is stored.
-(For example, C009AA might be transformed into D00AAA, where the first character D indicates that it is a dump tape, and the fourth character identifies the RAID unit to DMF.)
+The DMF library server uses the barcode (or volume serial number, VSN) when selecting tapes.
+To make the virtual tapes created in the previous section ready for use as dump tapes, you must run the dmreadycopantapes script to relabel each virtual tape's barcode so that it indicates the specific RAID set in which the tape is stored, allowing DMF to optimize I/O to and from the COPAN shelf.
+(For example, C009AA might be transformed into D00AAA, where the first character D indicates that it is a dump tape, and the fourth character identifies the RAID set to DMF.)

-- 1. Ensure that there is no other activity on the VTL Console or on the VTL application server that controls first library (such as VTL0 for library SGI-C00).
+- 1. Ensure that there is no other activity on the VTL Console or on the VTL application server that controls first library (such as VTLO for library SGI-COO).
 This is a requirement for the duration of this procedure. - 2.
-Run the dmreadycopantapes script on the VTL application server from the /usr/local/dmf directory and provide the library portion of the barcode (the first three characters, such as COO in COOAAA).
+Run the dmreadycopantapes script on the VTL application server from the /usr/local/dmf directory and provide the library portion of the barcode (the first three characters, such as C00 in C00AAA).